-Derby Reach/Brae Island Parks Association is a group of individuals who love the parks.
+The DRBIPA Board of Directors and Park Ambassador Team are a group of individuals who love the parks.
 We come from all walks of life and have different interests within the parks, but we all share a desire to ensure these green spaces endure for generations to come.
-The association promotes education, conservation, and recreation that is compatible with conservation.
-Volunteers promote fun events, such as the annual Heritage Apple Day, where the community can learn about agricultural heritage and the historic centenarian orchards.

 Join us for fun annual events like the Bedford Channel Paddle and Heritage Apple Day and other educational and recreational activities like guided nature walks.

 The organization works closely with Metro Vancouver Regional Parks to promote and protect the finest regional park system on our continent.
 We work hard to provide the public with educational and volunteer stewardship opportunities.
 Help promote our lovely green mossy trails in the parks for the differing needs of various users: walkers, cyclists, runners, wheelchair operators, horse riders, and dog walkers – become a DRBIPA Park Ambassador!

 Park Ambassadors work on special projects like helping plant new shrubs to stop erosion on Brae Island and pull out ivy that is climbing trees and smothering native plants on the forest floor.
 Volunteers help out at events, provide trail etiquette tips to trail users, complete environmental conservation projects, and so much more!

 Through Pacific Parklands Foundation DRBIPA accepts donations eligible for tax receipts.

 Friends and Supporters of DRBIPA